hixfield/HixPower/software/README.md

 # HixPower

 Software for a WIFI connected intelligent power switch.
-It contains a temperature sensor, PIR motion sensor, button (with LED) and buzzer and is based on the ESP8266 microcontroller.
+It contains a temperature sensor, PIR/radar motion sensor, button (with LED) and buzzer and is based on the ESP8266 microcontroller.
 Its measurements are pubished via MQTT and it can also be controlled via MQTT.
 Its part of my home automation system based on a raspberry pi running Mosquitoo, Nodered, InfluxDB and Grafana.

 ## ![High voltage](doc/high-voltage-disconnect-power.png)